rvarttinen/spring-example-magic/README.md

 More on [minikube](https://minikube.sigs.k8s.io/docs/)

 For our convenience a deployment YAML-file for Kubernetes is already created in this repository.
-Further the latest version of the Docker image is available on Docker Hub.
+Further, the latest version of the Docker image is available on Docker Hub.
 The [deployment.yaml](./deployment.yaml) points to this image on Docker Hub.
 However, if you want to create your own you can either:
 * push your image to a local Docker repository (can be a bit cumbersome as you also need a proxy running for our container), or ..
 * ... push it to your own repository on Docker Hub